CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

-# Module 02:  Explore the Content Safety Studio
+# Module 02: Explore Azure AI Services

 ## Lab overview

-In this exercise, you will set up a single-service resource in Azure AI Content Safety Studio to evaluate and moderate text and image content, providing severity scores for various categories, ranging from safe to high.
+In this exercise, you will set up

 ## Lab Objectives

 In this lab, you will perform:

-- Task 1: Explore the Content Safety Studio
-- Task 2: Associate a resource with the studio
-- Task 3: Try out text moderation in the Content Safety Studio
+- Task 1: Create an *Azure AI services* resource in the Azure portal
-- Task 4: Check out the keys and endpoint
+- Task 2: Check out the keys and endpoint

-> **Note:** The goal of this exercise is to provide a general understanding of how Azure AI services are provisioned and used.
-While Content Safety is used as an example, you are not expected to gain in-depth knowledge of content safety during this exercise!
+- Task 3: See Azure AI services in action

-## Exercise 1:  Explore the Content Safety Studio
+## Exercise 1: Create an *Azure AI services* resource in the Azure portal

-### Task 1: Explore the Content Safety Studio
+### Task 1: Create an *Azure AI services* resource in the Azure portal

-In this task, you will learn how to explore the Content Safety Studio to analyze and manage content moderation policies effectively.
+In this task, you will learn how to explore

 1. Open the [Content Safety Studio](https://contentsafety.cognitive.azure.com?azure-portal=true).
 If you are not logged in, you will need to sign in.
 Select **Sign In** on the top right of the screen.